sinanislekdemir/MedlarII/README.md

 ### SRAM (SDCard Ram - Variable Storage Engine for Arduino Mega)

+* SRam library enables you to go beyond the 8kb memory limit for Arduino Mega by storing your variables inside the SDCard.
+You can either use and SDCard module, or directly connect your SDCard to SPI pins.

 ### MScript (Multitasking Scripting Engine for Arduino Mega)

+* MScript is a premature interpreted esoteric script engine designed to run on tiny memories using SRam as the variable storage instead of the Ram.
+* MScript comes with it's task manager which helps you to run two or more scripts simultaneously.
+* MScript is currently at a very early stage.
+It's not object oriented.
+Works pretty much like assembler language.

+You can find more information about the language itself here: https://github.com/sinanislekdemir/MedlarII/tree/main/lib/mscript/src

+I need to write more documentation for that :( I don't like writing documentations.
+Pfff.

 ## NOTE!